(As amended at the XIXth Congress at Kathmandu, Nepal, 20 July 2025)

 (a) The General Assembly is the supreme organ of the Association and is competent to take all decisions in the name of the Association including the amendments of the Constitution.

-(b) The General Assembly shall be called once in four years.
+(b) The General Assembly shall be called every four years.

 (c) Member organizations shall be represented by their duly accredited delegates.